 If you’re an industrial designer, digital artist, character designer, or model builder, this guide is for you.
-You’ll learn how to achieve a glossy, smooth finish similar to a car surface—transforming your part from a simple 3D print to a consumer product ready to display.
+You’ll learn how to achieve a glossy, smooth finish similar to a car surface—transforming your part from a simple 3D print to a consumer product ready to display, using any 3D printer.

 After priming your part, spray painting is a surprisingly quick process (with the right technique).
 For a glossy finish, you must build up thin layers of even paint over a pretreated surface.
 Thin coats allow under painted layers to show through, creating a rich, deep color.
 To spray thin coats, hold the paint can nozzle very close to the model and move quickly.
 Rotate the model to keep coats even.

 Between coats, remember to buff and polish the paint surface.
 This maintains a smooth surface that will look glossy under the final clearcoat.

 To get the richest color, add an undercoat layer.
 An undercoat is a colored paint that blocks the neutral color of the primer.
 Generally, it takes 2 to 3 thin layers to fully cover a surface.
 Black is a popular undercoat for darker tones, while white is ideal for light colors.

 Between layers, masking preserves details in a particular color.
 Don’t leave general purpose masking tape on for more than a few days.
 Paint manufacturer Tamiya recommends that you complete spray painting in a single session.